weberbox/PiFire-Android/README.md

 To run this app with PiFire it requires an updated version of the PiFire project.
 There are two versions of the server, one with the standard config and closest to the normal PiFire release and another version that adds the option for a second grill probe with the updated PCB I designed located [here](https://easyeda.com/zipster85/pifire-controller-hat) More discussion on that can be found in the PiFire discussions [here](https://github.com/nebhead/PiFire/discussions/28#discussioncomment-1006962)

-Update: The development branch now supports the android app you can find it [here](https://github.com/nebhead/PiFire/tree/development)
+The development branch now supports the android app you can find it [here](https://github.com/nebhead/PiFire/tree/development)

 Multi Grill Probe version [here](https://github.com/weberbox/PiFire/tree/development-fourprobes)

-The app also supports Firebase notifications.
-You will need to sign up for your own Firebase project and place the google-services.json into the projects root folder before compile.
-You can find some more info about that [here](https://firebase.google.com/docs/cloud-messaging/android/client#register_your_app_with_firebase)

-If you want the Firebase messaging to work you will also need to get the Server Key from your Firebase project and save it to your PiFire server.
-More info [here](https://developer.clevertap.com/docs/find-your-fcm-sender-id-fcm-server-api-key#)

 ### Future Ideas To Be (possibly) Implemented